 Turkeys of Thanksgivings past

-I remember my mother getting up very early in the morning on Thanksgiving day—still groggy—to get the turkey in the oven.
+I remember my mother getting up very early in the morning on Thanksgiving day—still half asleep—to get the turkey in the oven.

 This produced all sorts of hilarious results, from discovering that she’d put the bird in the oven upside-down to finding the giblet packet still nestled inside the cavity like a gory Christmas present.